Looking for an Xbox series X? Here’s where to get one today

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Xbox series X stock - live: Very, Game and Asda restocks continue – how to get the best deal
+Xbox series X stock - live: Consoles available at Game, Very and Asda – how to get the best deal

-Follow along for live restock alerts and updates from Very, Amazon, Currys and more
+Follow along for live restock alerts and updates from Smyths Toys, Amazon, Currys and more

-Update: The Xbox series X is in stock at Very and Game, while Xbox All Access is available at Asda.
-Read on for more details.

 The Xbox series X shortage has been ongoing since 2020.
 Supplies of Microsoft’s newest console have been constrained by production bottlenecks stemming from the global pandemic, and despite the general availability of the all-inclusive Xbox All Access scheme – the pay monthly alternative to paying £449 for the console – the console itself is tricky to find in stock in the UK.

-Note: Update: Xbox series X bundles are still available at Very and Game, while Xbox All Access is available at Asda and Smyths Toys.
-Read on for more details.